rosenqui/oeb-rate-analyzer/README.md

 You can convert the downloaded Excel file to a CSV file for free at https://cloudconvert.com/.
 The resulting file can be used directly by this script.

+### Enova (Kitchener/Waterloo area)
+Enova allows you to export your data as a CSV, but appears to only give access to the last 90 days.
+Log in and navigate to the "Electricity Use" section of the web site.
+Set a date range and then click on the "Refresh Chart" button.

+Under the chart showing the total usage you should see a "Download Consumption History" button - click on it to download a CSV file.

 ## Sample Output